Estuary

 Step 4: Enable Sync Out for SFDC_LOCAL objects

-Now you have to inform Tableau CRM that you want to push data to Snowflake.
-Open Tableau CRM Data Manager, go to Connect, and click the down arrow on the right in the SFDC_LOCAL bar.
+Now, you must inform Tableau CRM that you want to push data to Snowflake.
+Open Tableau CRM Data Manager, go to Connect and click the down arrow on the right in the SFDC_LOCAL bar.
 Click on Sync Out and enable it by providing appropriate details.
 If you can't see the option, contact Salesforce Support for assistance.

-In the SFDC_LOCAL bar, click on the down arrow and choose Run Now to send all data to Snowflake.
-For syncing a specific object, click the down arrow on that object and choose Run Now.
+In the SFDC_LOCAL bar, click the down arrow and choose Run Now to send all data to Snowflake.
+To sync a specific object, click the down arrow on that object and select Run Now.
 Your data from Tableau CRM will be sent to Snowflake.

-You can navigate back to your Snowflake account, where you will now find your Salesforce data readily available.
-With the successful integration of Salesforce and Snowflake, you can proceed to perform advanced analytics on your data.
+You can navigate back to your Snowflake account, where your Salesforce data is readily available.
+After Salesforce and Snowflake have been successfully integrated, you can proceed to perform advanced analytics on your data.

-Limitations of using Tableau CRM Sync Out feature
+Limitations of Data Synchronization Using Tableau CRM Sync Out Feature

 The native integration may have limitations when it comes to complex data transformations or data cleansing requirements.
 In some cases, additional data processing or data preparation steps may be required before transferring data to Snowflake.

 Another notable challenge is how formula fields are handled.
-These fields might not be read correctly by Tableau’s API, adding complexity when dealing with intricate Salesforce formula fields that span multiple objects.
+Tableau's API might not read these fields correctly, adding complexity when dealing with intricate Salesforce formula fields that span multiple objects.
 Local data source structures can also cause problems, often resulting in errors due to table limitations.

 Salesforce provides different general-purpose APIs that you can use to access Salesforce data.
 The general-purpose APIs include: